BenJWard/pgcalc/README.md

 ## Useage

 Using `pgcalc` with the `--help` flag will show you which options are available.

+Currently pgcalc only supports sequence (FASTA) files.
+As the BioJulia package ecosystem develops, we intend other formats to be supported in the future.

 ```sh
 N82106:pgcalc bward$ pgcalc --help